Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 Alder, Buckthorn bark

 Alder buckthorn bark is used today primarily as a laxative.
-It is milder than other herbal laxatives, such as senna, and its effect is similar to rhubarb.
+It is milder than other herbal medicine/laxatives, such as senna, and its effect is similar to rhubarb.
 In the vernacular, alder buckthorn is also called “gunpowder” wood because black powder used to be manufactured from alder buckthorn charcoal.

 Oak bark is used as a tea for diarrhea, colds, fever, cough, and bronchitis; for stimulating appetite; and for improving digestion.

 Some people apply oak bark directly to the skin in a compress or add it to bath water for pain and swelling (inflammation) of the skin, mouth, throat, genitals, and anal region; and for red itchy skin due to cold exposure (chilblains).